wintercooled/wintercooled.github.io/elements-code-tutorial/web-application.md

 <div style="color:red;'">INSERT IMAGE HERE</div><br/>

-As in the previous exercise - this is intended to get you up and running.
+As in the previous exercise, this is intended to get you up and running.
 The rest is up to you!

 [Next: Desktop application example in C# using .NET Core]({{ site.url }}/elements-code-tutorial/desktop-application-dotnetcore)